SaraVieira/cssx/Readme.md

 The example included in the project uses Yarn workspaces to include the compiled file.
 The `index.js` in the workspace is the content from the `dist` folder when you run the build command.

+### See a local example
+A local example is included in the cssx-example folder

 ...

 ## License